Shoulder - Rotator cuff injury / Tendinitis / pain

 rotator cuff impingement syndrome and a rotator cuff tear.

-Most people with rotator cuff problems can be successfully treated by a combination of rest, painkillers, anti-inflammatories, physiotherapy and steroid injections.
+Most people with rotator cuff problems can be successfully treated by a combination of rest, painkillers, anti-inflammatories, physiotherapy.

 The shoulder joint